CumulusNetworks/docs/content/cumulus-linux-44/Layer-3/Protocol-Independent-Multicast-PIM.md

 ### IP Multicast Boundaries

-Use multicast boundaries to limit the distribution of multicast traffic by setting boundaries to push multicast to a subset of the network.
-With boundaries in place, the switch drops or accepts incoming IGMP or PIM joins according to the prefix-list.
+Multicast boundaries enable you to limit the distribution of multicast traffic by setting boundaries with the goal of pushing multicast to a subset of the network.

+With such boundaries in place, the switch drops or accepts incoming IGMP or PIM joins according to the prefix-list.
 You configure the boundary by applying an IP multicast boundary OIL (outgoing interface list) on an interface.

-To configure the multicast boundary, first create a prefix list, then run the following commands:
+To configure the multicast boundary, first create a prefix-list, then run the following commands:

 {{< tabs "TabID983 ">}}
 {{< tab "NCLU Commands ">}}

 ```
-cumulus@switch:~$ net add interface swp1 multicast boundary oil my-prefix-list
+cumulus@switch:~$ net add interface swp1 multicast boundary oil <prefix-list>
 cumulus@switch:~$ net pending
 cumulus@switch:~$ net commit
 ```